jessemillar/serenity/README.md

 WHERE ZGENRE NOT LIKE "Art" AND
 ZGENRE NOT LIKE "Biography & Autobiography" AND
 ZGENRE NOT LIKE "Business & Economics" AND
-ZGENRE NOT LIKE "Coloring Book"
+ZGENRE NOT LIKE "Coloring Book" AND
 ZGENRE NOT LIKE "Comics & Graphic Novels" AND
 ZGENRE NOT LIKE "Cooking" AND
 ZGENRE NOT LIKE "Dictionaries" AND